YikeDM/Bootcamp/README.md

 I have now completed the SQL and Portfolio section of my bootcamp and I am ready to upload.

+The javascript challenge of Rock Paper Scissors is inside of "Other Projects" inside of my WWW web page, it has a functioning GUI.

 You may also navigate to